GuideDecember 11, 202514 min read

 • Carat: Lab diamonds over 10 carats are now produced

-In fact, because growth conditions are controlled, lab diamonds often have better average quality than natural diamonds at the same price point.
+Because growth conditions are controlled, lab diamonds often have better average quality than natural diamonds at the same price point.
+85.9% of lab-grown diamonds sold in 2025 were colorless (D-F), up from 37.7% in 2020.

-While both types can have inclusions, the type of inclusions differs:
+While both types can have inclusions, the type differs:

-• Natural diamonds: Contain mineral inclusions (crystals, feathers, clouds) from billions of years of formation
+• Natural diamonds: Mineral inclusions (crystals, feathers, clouds) from billions of years of formation

-• Lab diamonds: May contain metallic inclusions from the growth process (especially HPHT) or distinctive growth patterns
+• Lab diamonds: Metallic inclusions from growth (especially HPHT) or distinctive growth patterns

-These differences are only visible under magnification with specialized equipment.
+These differences are only visible under magnification with specialized equipment — they don't affect the design or appearance of the finished piece.

 Resale Value: The Critical Difference

-This is where lab-grown and natural diamonds diverge significantly.
+This is where lab-grown and natural diamonds diverge significantly — and where your client conversations matter most.

 Natural Diamond Resale